uc-cdis/fence/docs/fence_shibboleth.md

 Notes about the NIH login implementation:
 - NIH login is used as the default when the `idp` is fence and no `shib_idp` is specified (for backwards compatibility).
 - NIH login requires special handling because it uses slightly different login endpoints than other InCommon providers.
-- When a user logs in through NIH, we use the `persistent-id` as the username even when the `eppn` is provided (for backwards compatibility).
 - When a user logs into NIH with an eRA commons ID, only the `persistent-id` is returned.
 For other NIH logins, both `eppn` and `persistent-id` are returned.
+This is why when a user logs in through NIH, we use the `persistent-id` as the username even when the `eppn` is provided (for backwards compatibility).

 ## Configuration